tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/README.md

-# Portfolio Planner Part II
+# Financial Forecasting Part III

-In this two-part activity, Harold has been asked to re-visit the 10 stocks he previously researched:
+In this three-part activity, Harold has been asked to re-visit the 10 stocks he previously researched:

 * Bank of New York Mellon (BK)
 * Diamondback Energy (FANG)